 What is Tepache?
-And How to make it at home
+And How to Make it at Home

-By Timo Torner / Last updated on March 20, 2023
+By Timo Torner / Last updated on July 28, 2023

-Tepache is a slightly fizzy, fermented beverage made from pineapple.
+Tepache is a slightly fizzy, lightly fermented beverage made from pineapple.
 Learn how you can make this traditional Mexican drink at home.

 Tepache made from pineapple

-What is Tepache?
+What exactly is Tepache?

 To make it, all you need is the rinds, peel, and core of pineapple as well as water, piloncillo (raw cane sugar) or brown sugar, and a cinnamon stick.